thanthtetaung4/ft_so_long/README.md

 ## so_long: Building and Running the Game

-This README provides instructions on how to build and run the `so_long` game using the provided Makefile.
+`so_long` is a simple 2D game developed using the MiniLibX library for rendering.
+The game features basic controls and gameplay where the player interacts with a map, collecting items and finding exit.

 **Requirements:**